There’s loads of activities you can do with an instant potato snow recipe, but fellow blogger Emma from Adventures of Adam decided to make snowmen!

 The instant potato was cold to the touch, but not as freezing as real snow.

 The substance was easy to mold yet crumbled again when we wanted it to.

 My son set about creating a variety of different Instant Potato Snowmen.

 The loose parts could be attached easily and we didn’t have any snowmen disasters.

 The orange craft sticks did make our snowmen look like they had beaks rather than noses but we liked the alternative look.

-Get more Winter Play Ideas on The Jenny Evolution!
+Get more Winter Play Ideas on Mommy Evolution!